arnasmat/BlockchainTechnologies/README.md

 ### Weaknesses of the algorithm:
 - Efficiency (could be faster) -> fixed by using bitwise operations instead of bitset<8> and casting to string
-- Collisions sometimes happen with similar inputs (1 char difference)  -> fixed same way and minor improvements
+- Collisions sometimes happen with similar inputs (1 char difference)  -> fixed with some minor tweaks

 ### Benchmarks (HashTests with 100k):
 (our comments in the results in square brackets[])